-IA-3.1 The College will continue to implement and evaluate the new shared governance system focusing on communication, flow of information and decision making within the College.
+IA-3.1 Continue to implement and evaluate the shared governance system focusing on communication, flow of information and decision making within the College.
+(2)

-IA-4 Community Relationships Actively develop business and educational partnerships which promote opportunities for learning, resource development and improved relationships.
-IA-4.1 The College will identify programs and services that could benefit from community partnerships.
-(3, 5) IA-4.2 The College will strengthen and expand existing relationships with business and industry and seek new partnerships.
-(3, 5) IA-4.3 The College will identify industry segments that could benefit from new and expanded programs from Harper College.
-(3, 5) GOAL IA-5 Legislative Develop the legislative agenda for the College with the support of the College community.
-TASKS IA-5.1 The College will establish a strong support base with government officials.
-(5) IA-5.2 The College will develop and communicate its legislative priorities to the appropriate governmental entities.
-(5) IA-5.3 The College will assign a liaison to work between the College community and local, state and federal governmental representatives.
-(5) IA-5.4 The College will periodically evaluate its legislative priorities, objectives and strategies.
+IA-4 Community Relationships

+Actively develop business and educational partnerships which promote opportunities for learning, resource development and improved relationships.

+TASKS IA-4.1 Identify Harper programs and services that could benefit from community partnerships.
+(5) IA-4.2 Identify industry segments in our District that could benefit from partnerships with Harper College.
+(5) IA-4.3 Match the needs of Harper and the community through expanding existing relationships and seeking new partnerships.
+(5) GOAL IA-5 Legislative Develop the legislative agenda for the College with the support of the College community.
+TASKS IA-5.1 Establish a strong support base with government officials.
+(5) IA-5.2 Develop and communicate its legislative priorities to the appropriate governmental entities.
+(5) IA-5.3 Assign a liaison to work between the College community and local, state and federal governmental representatives.
+(5) IA-5.4 Periodically evaluate its legislative priorities, objectives and strategies.
+(5) GOAL IA-6 Community Relations Develop and nurture external relationships for the benefit for the College.
+TASKS IA-6.1 Establish collaborative relationships with appropriate community groups.
+(5) IA-6.2 Strengthen its relationship with the community through effective communication and involvement.
+(5) IA-6.3 Maintain positive collaborative relationships with the Illinois Community College Trustees Association, Illinois Community College Board and the State of Illinois.
+(5) IA-6.4 Maintain working relationships and collaboration with collar county community colleges and their presidents.
+(5) IA-6.5 Promote involvement of community residents in College sponsored organizations and activities.
 (5)

-IA-6 Community/Public Relations Develop and nurture external relationships for the benefit for the College.
-TASKS IA-6.1 The College will establish collaborative relationships with appropriate external groups.
-(5) IA-6.2 The College will strengthen its relationship with the community through effective communication and involvement.
-(5) IA-6.3 The College will maintain positive collaborative relationships with the Illinois Community College Trustees Association, Illinois Community College Board and the State of Illinois.
-(5) IA-6.4 The College will maintain working relationships and collaboration with collar county community colleges and their presidents.
-(5) IA-6.5 The College will promote involvement of community residents in College sponsored organizations and activities.
-(5) GOAL IA-7 Board of Trustees Provide for appropriate and effective involvement of the Board of Trustees in College affairs.
-TASKS IA-7.1 The College will establish a process for the review, update and revision of the Board of Trustees Policy Manual.
-(5) IA-7.2 The College will improve the operation, deliberation and communication with and among the Board of Trustees.
-(5) IA-7.3 The College will encourage effective and productive involvement of the Board of Trustees in College events and activities.
-(5) IA-7.4 The College will strengthen the Board's role in the legislative process.
+IA-7 Board of Trustees

+Provide for appropriate and effective involvement of the Board of Trustees in College affairs.

+- IA-7.1 Establish a process for the review, update and revision of the Board of Trustees Policy Manual.
+(5) - IA-7.2 Improve the operation, deliberation and communication with and among the Board of Trustees.
+(5) - IA-7.3 Encourage effective and productive involvement, of the Board of Trustees, in College events and activities.
+(5) - IA-7.4 Strengthen the Board's role in the legislative process.
 (5)

+IA-8 Public and Media Relations

-IA-8 Media Establish and maintain cooperative and effective relationships with the media.
-TASKS IA-8.1 The College will provide regular press briefings on trends and new developments in the institution.
-(5) IA-8.2 The College will create innovative ways to communicate news about the College to the media.
-(5) IA-8.3 The College will establish a systematic and expedient approach to working with media and their inquiry into the activities of the College.
-(5) IA-8.4 The College will explore a variety of modes of communication to help the community become familiar with the programs and events on campus.
-(5)
+Establish and maintain cooperative and effective relationships with the media.

+- IA-8.1 Provide regular press briefings on trends and new developments in the institution.
+(5) - IA-8.2 Create innovative ways to communicate news about the College to the media.
+(5) - IA-8.3 Establish a systematic and expedient approach to working with media and their inquiry into the activities of the College.
+(5) - IA-8.4 College will develop and implement a proactive strategic public relations, media relations and crisis communication plan. - IA-8.5 College will develop proactive media relations campaigns consistent with and in support of building the College's image by highlighting its outstanding people and programs.